AutoNeural: Co-Designing Vision-Language Models for NPU Inference: Experiments

 \subsection{Comparison with other models}

 We evaluate our NPU-native architecture against state-of-the-art vision–language models across five diverse multimodal benchmarks.
-Our comparison includes recent VLMs spanning different architectural families and parameter scales: InternVL2 (1B and 2B variants) representing ViT-Transformer architectures optimized for GPU deployment, and Qwen2-VL (2B and 3.75B variants) ~\cite{wang2024qwen2} demonstrating strong general-purpose multimodal capabilities.
-We report performance of our AutoNeural model trained to Stage 3 of the Infinity-MM curriculum, which achieves the best balance between accuracy and training efficiency.
+Our comparison includes recent VLMs spanning different architectural families and parameter scales: InternVL2 (1B and 2B variants), representing ViT-Transformer architectures optimized for GPU deployment, and Qwen2-VL-2B and Qwen2.5-VL-3B-Instruct~\cite{wang2024qwen2}, demonstrating strong general-purpose multimodal capabilities.
+We report the performance of our AutoNeural model trained to Stage 3 of the Infinity-MM curriculum, which achieves the best balance between accuracy and training efficiency.